Join thousands worldwide already moving with pliability.

 What DOMS Actually Feels Like vs Dangerous Muscle Damage

 Both conditions start the same way, which causes significant confusion.
 Soreness shows up, and you think it's deserved.
-But the body's story underneath each one is completely different—and that difference separates productive training from a medical emergency.
+But the body's story underneath each one is completely different, and that difference separates productive training from a medical emergency.

 Onset

-24–72 hours after exercise
+24 to 72 hours after exercise

-Pain Type
+Pain type

-Dull, achy, diffuse
+Dull, achy, diffuse soreness

 Swelling